 • To make this recipe without a skillet, you can use a pie pan, square baking dish, or muffin tins.
 Whatever pan you use, be sure to preheat it while you are preparing the recipe.
 This gives the cornbread those nice crispy edges that are so yummy.

-• When storing cornbread leftovers, add a slice of another type of bread (such as a sandwich bread) or a sugar bear to the container to absorb excess moisture.
+• When storing leftover cornbread, add a slice of another type of bread (such as a sandwich bread) or a sugar bear to the container to absorb excess moisture.

-Toast or microwave your cornbread for easy reheating.
+Toast or microwave your cornbread for easy reheating and top it with honey butter.

 Slices of cornbread on a white plate.